 - Clicking and popping sounds in the jaw

 - Uneven bite

 - Limited range of motion or locking of the jaw

-If you suffer from one or more of these symptoms, Columbus neuromuscular dentist Dr. Michael Firouzian can perform a thorough evaluation to determine whether TMJ disorder is causing your problem.
+If you suffer from one or more of these symptoms, Columbus physiologic dentist Dr. Michael Firouzian can perform a thorough evaluation to determine whether TMJ disorder is causing your problem.

 What causes TMJ disorder?